gravitational/teleport/docs/4.4/preview/teleport-application-access.md

-# Teleport Application Access Beta
+# Teleport Application Access Preview

 Teleport is currently beta testing an application access proxy.
 Teleport Application Access has been designed to secure internal web applications, letting you provide secure access while improving both visibility and control for access.

 Here are a few things you might want to secure with Teleport Application Access

-- Internal Control Panels
+- Internal Control Panels.
 - Wikis / Tooling that's only available on the VPN.
-- Access to the Kubernetes Dashboard
+- Access to the Kubernetes Dashboard.
 - Developer tools.
 Such as Jenkins, or the Atlassian stack.

 **Example Teleport Application Usage**